All about image widgets — and ideas and inspiration for customizing them.

 You can also use an image URL on another website — be sure to check the URL in your browser before adding it to the widget to confirm it ends with an extension specific to an image file (such as .jpg, .gif, .png).

 You can create similar images, too.
 If you have a working knowledge of Photoshop, whipping up sidebar images is probably a snap.
-If you don’t have Photoshop, or are a design and photo editing newbie, use one of the free (and very handy) online photo editors out there (like PicMonkey, Pixlr, or FotoFlexer) to transform your images with text, textures and effects, overlays and icons, frames, and more.
+If you don’t have Photoshop, or are a design and photo editing newbie, use one of the free online photo editors out there (like PicMonkey, Pixlr, or FotoFlexer) to transform your images with text, textures and effects, overlays and icons, frames, and more.

 So, here’s what I’ve done: I grabbed this Instagram image of the Pacific Ocean from my feed; dropped it into PicMonkey; and used its various effects to insert text, add texture, and crop and frame it — all in less than a minute.
 Here’s the result:

-Next, I’ll add this image to my Media Library, copy the “File URL” as described in the section above, and insert this URL into the field in the widget.
+Next, I’ll open up a new post and add this image to my blog’s Media Library, copy the image’s “URL” as described in the section above, and insert this URL into the “Image URL” field in the widget.
 I’ll control the size by inputting the dimensions (in pixels) for the “Width” and “Height.”
 And voilà — I’ve created a custom-made Image Widget, which I can link to a gallery page on my site.

 Custom-made Image Widgets help to shape your site’s overall aesthetic, as the writer’s widgets illustrate above, and contribute to the visual branding your blog, which we’ll talk about next.

 Finally, let’s talk a bit about branding your blog: creating an overall mood and ensuring your site represents you and your interests.
 For example, consider the package of visual touches below (color, font, and pattern) that a blogger once used to create a visual identity: